eljrax/docker_demo/README.md

 This is developed and tested on Ubuntu 14.04 VMs on the Rackspace cloud using a Cloud Network between the hosts.

+A reboot after the playbook has finished running is advisable - or in some circumstances required!

 Also note that you need to do the subnetting yourself, and set the docker_range host-var in the inventory to split up the ranges docker will allocate to containers.
 See [inventory.sample](https://github.com/eljrax/docker_demo/blob/master/inventory.sample) for an example